milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 output, make new notes, and repeat.

 There are lots of helpful cheatsheets out there for working with RMarkdown.
-For example, this is a [great one](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf?_ga=2.235103752.840764392.1674585715-719901239.1627613290).
+This is a [great one](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf?_ga=2.235103752.840764392.1674585715-719901239.1627613290).

-When you work with Markdown, you can create section headers using `#` (where more hastags = smaller headings).
+When you work with Markdown, you can create section headers using `#` (where more hashtags = smaller headings).
 For example, here’s text you would write to make a header:

 `## Header`

-Here’s what it looks like after you “Knit” your document:
+Here’s what it looks like after you “Knit” your document (I’ll get to what “Knit” means in a second):

 ## Header

-I’ll get to what “Knit” means in a second.
-But, headers don’t only have value for creating reports.
+Headers don’t only have value for creating reports.
 They provide you with a convenient way to navigate your notes and code.
 If you create a new section header, you can click on the orange hashtag at the bottom left of your RMarkdown file.
 You’ll see a menu pop up that lists all the different headers you have in your document.
 If you click on one of these headers, you instantly are transported to that place in your file.

 When you’re done with a document, you can feed it to R using the “Knit” button at the top (the one that has the ball of yarn picture next to